balaji-embedcentrum/sylang/README.md

 ### 💡 The Promise

-We're not overpromising—we're **building in public**.
+I'm not overpromising—I'm **building in public** as a solo, part-time developer.
 The language is stable.
 The tooling is evolving.
-Some features you see described here are aspirational, representing where we're headed, not where we are today.
+Some features you see described here are aspirational, representing where I'm headed, not where things are today.

 **Why use Sylang now?** Because the core value—text-based, version-controlled, AI-friendly systems engineering—is real and working.
-The visualizations and advanced analytics are the cherry on top, coming soon.
+The visualizations and advanced analytics are the cherry on top, coming as development progresses.

-If you need production-grade tooling for mission-critical projects **today**, evaluate carefully.
-If you want to be part of shaping the future of systems engineering and can tolerate some rough edges, **welcome aboard**.
+**Set your expectations accordingly**: This is a part-time project by one developer.
+Progress happens, but at a sustainable pace.
+If you need production-grade tooling for mission-critical projects **today**, evaluate carefully and consider your risk tolerance.
+If you want to be part of shaping the future of systems engineering and can tolerate rough edges and slower development cycles, **welcome aboard**.

 ## 🔮 The Future is Readable

-We believe the future of systems engineering is text-based, version-controlled, and AI-collaborative.
+I believe the future of systems engineering is text-based, version-controlled, and AI-collaborative.
 Sylang is being built to be that future.

 Whether you're designing autonomous vehicles, spacecraft, or medical devices—Sylang aims to give you tools to engineer with confidence, collaborate with ease, and move at the speed of innovation.

-**Welcome to the journey.**
+**Welcome to the journey.** It's a marathon, not a sprint.

 ## 🎯 Purpose